All Episodes

 Don't hold your breath.

-We are back live, of course, on the Rush Limbaugh program, Jason Lewis here.
+We are back live, of course, on the Russia Limbaugh program.

-Uh, you know, I want to get back to this uh Russian invasion of Georgia.
+You know, I want to get back to this Russian invasion of Georgia.

-Want to talk about the Edwards scandal, but as you know, the Republicans in Washington, D.C. as well, have been holding firm on this energy issue, demanding the Democrats not adjourn, they did anyway, taking the floor uh in the Democrats turning on the lights, turning off the mics, all of this, and really latching on to an issue that is not only good public policy, but good politics.
+But as you know, the Republicans in Washington, D.C. as well have been holding firm on this energy issue, demanding the Democrats not adjourn, they did anyway, taking the floor, and the Democrats turning out the lights, turning off the mics, all of this, and really latching on to an issue that is not only good public policy, but good politics.

-One of the guys, one of the the the brain trusts behind this is the true blue conservative Representative Mike Pence from Indiana.
+One of the guys, one of the brain trusts behind this is the true blue conservative, Representative Mike Pence from Indiana.

 He joins us now.